This is your invitation to visit and stay at a Bed and Brunch,

 small castle....about a quarter of a mile from the Quinta.
 We settle in after the Old Gringo serves

 one and all a bit more Happy Chocolate (reg.us.pat.off.).

 With the old English movie done and everyone ready for a good night's sleep, we take another look at what is truly a "silvery moon" and listen to the nightbirds for a bit.
 Even with the coolness, the lightning bugs amaze the guests with their brightness and numbers.
 During the Summer six-months it is even more intense, but our guests can hardly believe that.
 It seems as if there is a veritable convention of the glowing insects.

 Here, at night, one must study the growlings and snortings of the dogs who sleep on the corridor, and one must be sensitive to the eye-intensity of the self-involved cats; a puma might be nearby, or a coven of foxes.
-The "home-animals" have their si

 The guest asks, "Do you train them to do that?" and it seems as if he is a little more than half-serious.Who can know?

 While this little assembly of pictures and descriptions might seem a little mushy or